Estimated median graduate earnings based on publicly available data.

-University of Miami is a private_nonprofit located in Coral Gables, Florida.
+University of Miami is a Private Nonprofit located in Coral Gables, Florida.
 The university enrolls approximately 12,913 students.
-It has a graduation rate of 83.7%, which is above average for US universities.
+It has a graduation rate of 83.7%, which is above average.

-Graduates of University of Miami earn a median salary of $75,328 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of Miami graduates 67% above the national median.
+Graduates of University of Miami earn a median salary of $75,328 per year 10 years after starting college.
+This puts University of Miami graduates 67% above the US national average of $45,000.

 Tuition at University of Miami is $62,616 for in-state students and $62,616 for out-of-state students.
 The average net price after financial aid is $37,244 per year.